 Tools4ever’s push-to-verify feature, the HelloID Authenticator App, is available for both Android and IOS systems.
 With the HelloID Authenticator App, users can seamlessly verify their identity with a single tap.

-As data security becomes more critical and hackers more skilled, the need to offer reliable, secure access is crucial to a business' success.
+As data security becomes more critical and hackers more skilled, the need to offer reliable, secure access is crucial to a business’s success.
 Push notification authentication offers that security in a cost-efficient manner.
-Push-to-verify is one of the fastest-growing authentication factors available, and is becoming a staple in many organization’s authentication processes.
+Push-to-verify is one of the fastest-growing authentication factors available and is becoming a staple in many organizations’ authentication processes.

-Please check out our documentation site for an easy, step-by-step tutorial of the HelloID Authenticator App.
+Please check out our documentation site for an easy, step-by-step tutorial on the HelloID Authenticator App.